 How does Acorns work?
 Acorns is an app that builds up a savings account for you.
 It rounds up to the nearest dollar and then puts that amount into your Acorns account.
 For example; You go to Starbucks and your coffee costs $6.55, it rounds up to $7.00 and puts that $.45 into your account.

-*Disclosure to our valued readers: Some of the links below are affiliate links, this means at no cost to you, I could earn a commission if you click through and make a purchase.
+*Disclosure to our valued readers: Some of the links below are affiliate links, this means at no cost to you, I could earn a commission if you click through and make a purchase or use a service.

 Note: you have to option to round-up to a lesser amount, you can round-up to $.50 if you would like.
 You can also put a multiplier on your roundups by 2x, 3x, or even 10x.

 As you can see my account value from roundups is $497.75 So how did I get a value of $585.13?
 Acorns invest your money in stocks and bonds, so you have to potential to increase your savings account dependent on the stock market.
 So this could either work for or against you.
 Also, you can use “Found Money” to increase your balance as well as one time investments (you can find more information on this below).
 All this brings my total balance to $585.13

 $585.13 isn’t bad for rounding up some change here and there.
 These Round ups add up each month, but you can also choose how much you want to contribute to your account.
 Right now I use the minimum option of $5 a month.
 You can choose whatever works best for you and your budget.
 Also, you have the option of making a one-time investment of however much you like.

 You can also choose how you would like to diversify your portfolio between the following options: Conservative, Moderately Conservative, Moderate, Moderately Aggressive, or Aggressive.
 I currently use the aggressive method.
 This is a great option to get involved in the stock market.
 Another great benefit of Acorns is that they don’t charge trade fees.